2002 Japanese Grand Prix: Qualifying

 Allan McNish (pictured in 2006) suffered a major accident in qualifying that led to his withdrawal from the event.

 Irvine's engine suddenly failed midway round the circuit in the final ten minutes, prematurely ending his qualifying session and started from 14th.
 Massa in 15th got graining on his tyres and had excess understeer at the chicane as a result on his fastest run.
 Panis pulled off the circuit just before the pit lane exit with a gearbox fault.
 He returned to drive the spare BAR car and took 16th.
-De La Rosa's Jaguar lacked grip, despite improving balance with each run, leaving him 17th.
+De la Rosa's Jaguar lacked grip, despite improving balance with each run, leaving him 17th.
 In his final race for Toyota, McNish was 18th.
-35 minutes into the session, he lost control of the rear of his Toyota at the exit to the 130R corner, hurtling backwards airborne over the run-off area and into the outside Armco barrier when he used opposite lock to restore control.
-McNish smashed through the tire wall and metal barrier at great speed, destroying the barrier and a substantial portion of the Toyota's rear, which rested on the outside grass bank.
+35 minutes into qualifying, he lost control of the Toyota's rear at the exit to the 130R corner, hurtling backwards airborne over the run-off area and into the outside Armco barrier when he used opposite lock to restore control.
+McNish smashed through the tyre wall and metal barrier at great speed, destroying the barrier and a substantial portion of the Toyota's rear, which rested on the outside grass bank.
 The car vaulted the barrier, having broken its two top rails, and stopped at the other side of it resting upright after hitting an earth bank.
 McNish exited the Toyota unaided but had a limp.
 Sid Watkins, medical delegate for the Fédération Internationale de l'Automobile (FIA; Formula One's governing body), conducted a precautionary check on him at the track's medical centre.
 Qualifying was stopped for 75 minutes to allow marshals to repair the barriers and clear debris from McNish's car off the circuit.
 McNish was advised to not participate in the rest of qualifying due to a mild concussion and a bruised knee; the fact that he escaped major harm because he crashed backwards was credited to safety measures adopted following the fatalities of Roland Ratzenberger and Ayrton Senna at the 1994 San Marino Grand Prix.
 The Minardi team completed the starting order.
 Webber took 19th on the prime Michelin tyre compound, while teammate Yoong claimed 20th on the option compound despite minor oversteer in the high-speed corners during his final two runs.